Help and support center

 Distribution by Contracting Entity

-Empresa Metro de Bogotá (EMB) accounts for the largest number of jobs with 15,917 (90.07% of the total), all associated with the First Metro Line.
-The IDU contributes 8,143 jobs (30.22%), distributed among the Transmilenio, Valorización, Calle 13, and Corredor Verde projects.
-The EFR contributes 2,134 jobs (7.92%), corresponding to the Regiotram de Occidente and Transmilenio Soacha.
-The ANI reports 754 jobs (2.8%) through the Troncal de los Andes and Accesos Norte Phase 2.
+Empresa Metro de Bogotá (EMB) accounts for the largest number of jobs, with 15,847 (58.31% of the total), associated with the First Metro Line.
+The IDU contributes 8,073 jobs (29.71%), distributed among the TransMilenio, Valorización, Calle 13, and Corredor Verde projects, among others.
+The EFR contributes 2,430 jobs (8.94%), corresponding to the Regiotram de Occidente and TransMilenio Soacha.
+The ANI reports 826 jobs (3.04%) through the Troncal de los Andes, ALO Southern Section, and Northern Accesses Phase 2.

 Description